AudricY/sc2002-project/docs/Demo-Storyboard.md

 **Note:** System is pre-seeded with 8 diverse internships (3 BASIC, 3 INTERMEDIATE, 2 ADVANCED) across various majors and dates to demonstrate filtering.

 **Actions:**
-1. Login as `U2310005E` (Year 3 student - can see all levels)
+1. Login as `U2310005E` (Year 3, Computer Science - can see CS internships)
 2. Select option **1** (View Available Internships)
-   - Note: You should see 8+ internships available for filtering
+   - Note: You should see internships matching Computer Science major
 3. Select option **8** (Configure Filter Settings)
-4. Set filters:
+4. Set filters and sorting criteria:
    - Filter by Level: `1` (BASIC)
    - Sort by: `3` (Closing Date)
 5. View internships - now filtered and sorted